spred: Solving $L_1$ Penalty with SGD: Related Works

+Compared to previous results, our result comprehensively characterizes all the saddle and local minima of the loss landscape of the redundant parametrization for a \textit{generic} and \textit{nonconvex} loss function.
+Our theoretical result, in turn, justifies the application of simple SGD to solve this problem and makes it possible to apply this method to highly complicated and practical problems, such as training a sparse neural network.
+Our motivation is also different from previous works.
+Previous works motivate the reparametrization trick from the viewpoint of solving the original Lasso problem, whereas our focus is on solving and understanding problems in deep learning.
+Application-wise, \citet{hoff2017lasso} applied the method to linear logistic regression.\cite{poon2021smooth} applied the method to lasso regression and optimal transport.
+In contrast, our work is also the first to identify and demonstrate its usage in contemporary deep learning.

 \textbf{Sparsity in Deep Learning}.
-Our result is also relevant for understanding and achieving any type of parameter sparsity in deep learning.
+One important application of our theory is understanding and achieving any type of parameter sparsity in deep learning.
 There are two main reasons for introducing sparsity to the model.
 The first is that some level of sparsity often leads to better generalization performance; the second is that compressing the models can lead to more memory/computation-efficient deployment of the models \citep{gale2019state, blalock2020state}.
 However, none of the popular methods for sparsity in deep learning is based on the $L_1$ penalty, which is the favored method in conventional statistics.
 For example, pruning-based methods are the dominant strategies in deep learning \citep{lecun1989optimal}.
-However, such methods are not satisfactory from a principled perspective because the pruning part is done in separation from the training, and it is hard to understand these pruning procedures are actually optimizing.
+However, such methods are not satisfactory from a principled perspective because the pruning part is separated from the training, and it is hard to understand what these pruning procedures are optimizing.